Types of protected areas

 - Wildlife refuges

 The Wildlife Refuges scheme has existed since 1948 and is one of the longest-running schemes in Australia that supports conservation on private and public land.
-Making your property a wildlife refuge is one way in which you can protect and conserve wildlife on your property and contribute to the conservation of our unique Australian native plants and animals.
+Making your property a wildlife refuge is one way you can protect and conserve wildlife on your property and aid the conservation of our unique native plants and animals.
 Wildlife refuges may contain remnant native vegetation as well as habitat provided by wildlife corridors, windbreaks, woodlots or farm dams.

 What would you like to do next?